AdanJSuarez/REST-API-Java-Spring-Hibernate/README.md

 - We give it all permissions (Note: In production we must limit the permissions):

 	grant all on db_questions.* to 'springuser'@'%';

+- The internal structure and the tables are created by the software so the first time we run it we need to set:

+	src/main/resources -> application.properties -> spring.jpa.hibernate.ddl-auto=create

+After the first run, when the tables are created, we set back "spring.jpa.hibernate.ddl-auto" to "update".

 - The project is a maven project, in order to use a maven wapper (to make owr life easy) we need to run: